Each day I realize my kids are only getting older and

 soon they will have their own opinions and ideas they already have their own opinions and ideas!

 Just last night I was helping Harper study for a religion test and what is he doing: trying to sit still at first, then making silly faces, rocking on the stool, standing on the stool sideways, running and leaping over the stool to see how far his long jump can stretch, pretty much just not paying attention.
 As I attempt to wrangle him back in and realize this is getting nowhere, he proceeds to tell me he just can’t seem to remember the names of the people and the answers to some of the other questions.
 I can see he’s distracted and somewhat uninterested.
-Because heck, are you wanting to talk about work, study work after a full day at work?
+Because heck, are you wanting to talk about work after a full day at work?

 I was initially frustrated with him like it was his fault he didn’t know the answers, but as his parent it is my job to help him, guide him and find his strengths and show him how to use them.
 A big parenting lesson for me continues to be don’t take my frustrations out on my kids-they are just kids.

 So I took a breath and stepped back.

 Because if Harper was me when I was young, I probably would have been told to knock it off, sit down and focus.
 But how can a very active boy focus by sitting still at 6 O’Clock at night when his sit-still-juice has already been used up at school?

 It occurred to me a while ago that as a parent I can either do what has always been done and what most others are doing: make a flip chart, or a red, yellow, green light reward sheet for my kids so that they “behave” when I want them to, so that they can learn to suppress their inner energy and need for movement to appease me.
 Or I can show them how to use their strengths, understand their emotions, and learn right from wrong with always explaining why.